Les Cousins (film): Style

 The film introduced a number of elements that would soon be regarded as typically Chabrolian.
 It is set in a bourgeois milieu and the overall style is self-consciously polished, which recall the "Cinema of Quality" more than the New Wave.
-There is also a typical ambiguity about the characters, with the guileless Charles emerging as something of a prig, and Paul as a flawed, but more complex and interesting character.
+There is also a typical ambiguity about the characters.
 Charles' guardian angel, an idealistic bookseller, is counterbalanced by Paul's companion, the malevolent Clovis.
 The party scenes reveal "Chabrol's taste for the theatrical and flamboyant."
 The unwitting murder in the end is, seemingly, inspired by "the theme of the exchange of guilt which Chabrol and Rohmer analysed in Hitchcock."

 Reception

 The film won the Golden Bear at the 9th Berlin International Film Festival.
 It had 1,816,407 admissions in France, making it the second most popular film of Chabrol's career.

 Bosley Crowther commented in The New York Times that "Chabrol has more skill with the camera than he has with the pen, and his picture is more credible to the eye than it is to the skeptical mind.
 But it is not the less overwhelming, and it is beautifully played by much the same cast that performed for him in Le Beau Serge."
 Variety said that "director Chabrol has gone in for a little too much symbolism.
 The characters sometimes remain murky and too literary rather than real form.
 But a concisive progression, fine technical aspects, and a look at innocence destroyed by the profane keeps it absorbing despite the slightly pretentious treatment at times."
 Time called the film "a fairly clever, mildly depressing study of France's I-got-it-beat generation."
 Pauline Kael wrote: "The Cousins, more than any other film I can think of, deserves to be called The Lost Generation, with all the glamour and romance, the easy sophistication and quick desperation that the title suggests."
 TV Guide called it "a major film of the French New Wave that provides a grim, clear-eyed look at the cynicism of youth, this is not to be missed."

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.